SnapperGPS/snappergps-pcb-2/README.md

 * The board (including antenna and batteries) weighs 12.7 g.
 Depending on the choice of antenna and battery, this can be heavier or lighter than V1.0.0.

-* The energy consumption is a little lower with 1 uA sleeping current @ 3 V rather than 1-2 uA  sleeping current @3.7 V. However, you should not feel the difference in practice.
+* The energy consumption is a little lower with 1 μA sleeping current @ 3 V rather than 1-2 μA  sleeping current @3.7 V. However, you should not feel the difference in practice.

-You can also find a summary of the changed in [this video](https://youtu.be/bDywcAplRWk).
+You can also find a summary of the changes in [this video](https://youtu.be/bDywcAplRWk).

 To summarize, V2.0.0 should be easier to use and probably the preferred version for most applications rather than V1.0.0.
 However, if you really want to minimize size and weight, you might still want to look at V1.0.0 since it offers more options for cusomization.